AI-Factor-y/python3d/README.md

 # python3d
-Python library for 3d functions in pygame

-documentation available as text file in the 3d directory
+Python library for 3d functions in pygame,documentation available as text file in the 3d directory
 	Documentation python3d
 ================================